jrobinson01/fn-machine/README.md

     // once the request completes, we can call `myMachine` (the 'send' function). myMachine('loaded', {users:['foo', 'bar']})
   }, 1000);
-}
+};

 // initialize a machine
 const myMachine = machine([
   state('initial', {
     // each method on this object represents a transition for this particular state.
     loadData: (detail, context) => {
-      // a transition method should return the new state, as well as the optional context.
+      // a transition should return the new state, as well as the optional context.
-      // here we return {state:'loadingData'} to signify we want the state to now be 'loadingData', and
+      // here we return {state:'loadingData'} to signify we want the state to now be 'loadingData'. return {
-      // that the context.loading property should be true. return {
         state:'loadingData',
-        context: {...context, ...{loading: true}}
       }
     }
   }),